composewell/streamly/README.md

 [![Coverage Status](https://coveralls.io/repos/composewell/streamly/badge.svg?branch=master&service=github)](https://coveralls.io/github/composewell/streamly?branch=master)

-## What is streamly?
+## Streaming Concurrently

-Haskell lists provide an elegant data flow programming model for pure computations.
-With lists, we can express pure computations using composable stream operations like `:`, `unfold`, `map`, `filter`, `zip` and `fold`.
-Streamly extends this data flow programming model to concurrent monadic computations.
-We use the same list primitives except that we deal with lists of monadic computations (streams) instead of lists of pure computations.
+Haskell lists express pure computations using composable stream operations like `:`, `unfold`, `map`, `filter`, `zip` and `fold`.
+Streamly extends this data flow programming model of pure lists to lists of concurrent monadic computations (streams) using the same primitives.

-We express concurrency declaratively with the list primitives themselves without having to know any low level notions of concurrency like threads, locking or synchronization.
+Streamly expresses concurrency using the list primitives, and standard, well known abstractions, without having to know any low level notions of concurrency like threads, locking or synchronization.
 Concurrency is automatically scaled up or down based on the need of the application, so that we can say goodbye to managing thread pools and associated sizing issues as well.
-That's what true fearless concurrency is.
+This is true, fearless and declarative concurrency.
 Streamly can be thought of as concurrent monadic lists, if you know Haskell lists then you already know how to use streamly.

 ## Where to use streamly?

 Everywhere.
 The answer to this question would be similar to the answer to - "Where do I use Haskell lists?".
-Streamly generalizes lists to monadic streams, and IO to non-deterministic stream composition with concurrency.
+Streamly generalizes lists to monadic streams, and IO monad to non-deterministic stream composition with concurrency.
 The `IO` monad becomes a special case of streamly, if we use single element streams the behavior of streamly is identical to the IO monad.
 It can be replaced with streamly by just prefixing IO actions with `liftIO`, without any loss of